Coronavirus Tidbits 245 – May 14, 2023

 Globally, RSV is estimated to cause one in every 50 deaths in children under five.

-RSV is harder to diagnose in but may be more common than influenza.
+RSV is harder to diagnose in older adults but may be more common than influenza.
 It can develop into conditions such as pneumonia, which can be fatal.
 Globally, at least 300,000 people over 65 are ill enough to be admitted to hospital with an RSV infection each year, around 4% of whom will die.

 The vaccine gave 83% protection against lower respiratory tract disease caused by RSV.